sagemath/sagewiki_to_gh-2022-10-10/days4/projects.md

 At some point a day or 2 before SD4, we'll have to: flesh these out more and print up the result in a nice latex document for everybody.
 Then when people choose actual projects, they will create subpages on the wiki to track their progress, etc.

  * W Stein: Go through all the standard SAGE packages and, when possible, '''add an spkg-check''', which runs some sort of analogue of "make check" when possible.
+ * Revise the guided tour part of the '''SAGE tutorial''' to much better reflect the symbolic calculus functionality, its pros, cons, etc.
  * W Stein: '''Documentation'''.
 Have teams describe how to do the following in tutorial fashion, with all examples automatically doctested:
   * Use dsage to task farm a couple of standard example problems.
   * Use SageX to create an interface to a C library (case study -- GMP-ECM).